Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Preliminaries

-\Cref{tab:bisim-partition-bw} shows the backward bisimulation partitions of the graph in \Cref{fig:simple_example_graph}.
+Table~\ref{tab:bisim-partition-bw} shows the backward bisimulation partitions of the graph in Figure~\ref{fig:simple_example_graph}.
 Again, all vertices are $0$-bisimilar.
-This time, the $1$-bisimulation partition has one block of vertices with a predecessor, and one with vertices that do not.
-Finally, the $2$-bisimulation partition contains three blocks: the vertices with no predecessors, the vertices whose predecessors have no predecessors, and the vertices whose predecessors do have predecessors.
+This time, the $1$-bisimulation partition has two blocks: vertices with in-neighbors and vertices without.
+Finally, the $2$-bisimulation partition contains three blocks: vertices with no in-neighbors, vertices whose in-neighbors have no in-neighbors, and the vertices whose in-neighbors do have in-neighbors.